Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Supplementary Materials

 \subsection{Experimental Setup}

-\textbf{Datasets.} We consider CIFAR-10 \cite{Krizhevsky2009LearningImages} and ImageNet (ILSVRC2012; \citealt{ILSVRC15}).
+\textbf{Datasets.} We consider ImageNet (ILSVRC2012; \citealt{ILSVRC15}), CIFAR-10 \citep{Krizhevsky2009LearningImages} and MNIST.
 In all cases, we train the surrogate and target models on the entire training set.
-For each CIFAR-10 target model, we select all the examples from the test set that are correctly predicted by it.
+For each CIFAR-10 and MNIST target model, we select all the examples from the test set that are correctly predicted by it.
 In the case of ImageNet, we use a random subset of 5000 correctly predicted test images.

-\textbf{Architectures.} Following the work of \citet{Ashukha2020PitfallsLearning}, we consider the following five architectures for CIFAR-10: PreResNet110, PreResNet164 \cite{He2016IdentityNetworks}, VGG16BN, VGG19BN \cite{Simonyan2015VeryRecognition}, and WideResNet28x10 \cite{Zagoruyko2016WideNetworks}.
+\textbf{Architectures.} We cover a diverse set of architectures in terms of heterogeneity (similar and different families of architecture), computation cost, and release date.
 For ImageNet, we select five architectures with $3\times224\times244$ input size.
-Three classical architectures: ResNet-50 \cite{He2016}\footnote{\citet{Ashukha2020PitfallsLearning} study ResNet-50 only on ImageNet.
-We used their shared trained models as surrogate DNNs.}, ResNeXt-50 32x4d \cite{Xie2017} and Densenet-121 \cite{Xie2017}; and 2 mobile architectures: MNASNet 1.0 \cite{Tan2018} and EfficientNet-B0 \cite{Tan2019}.
-In doing so, we cover a diverse set of architectures in terms of heterogeneity (similar and different families of architecture), computation cost, and release date.
+Three classical architectures: ResNet-50 \citep{He2016}\footnote{\citet{Ashukha2020PitfallsLearning} study ResNet-50 only on ImageNet.
+We used their shared trained models as surrogate DNNs.}, ResNeXt-50 32x4d \citep{Xie2017} and Densenet-121 \citep{Xie2017}; and two mobile architectures: MNASNet 1.0 \citep{Tan2018} and EfficientNet-B0 \citep{Tan2019}.
+Following the work of \citet{Ashukha2020PitfallsLearning}, we consider the following five architectures for CIFAR-10: PreResNet110, PreResNet164 \citep{He2016IdentityNetworks}, VGG16BN, VGG19BN \citep{Simonyan2015VeryRecognition}, and WideResNet28x10 \citep{Zagoruyko2016WideNetworks}.
+We study three architectures on MNIST: ``FC'' a fully connected neural network with two hidden layers 1200-1200, ``Small FC'' with a single fully connected hidden layer of size 512, and ``CNN'' a convolutional neural network composed of two convolutional layers with 32 filters each followed by two fully connected hidden layers 200-200.

-\textbf{Target models} The target models are deterministic DNNs.
-In the case of CIFAR-10, they are trained using Adam optimizer for 300 epochs with step-wise learning rate decay that divides it by 10 every 75 epochs (the architecture depends on the experiments).
-For ImageNet, we use the pre-trained models provided by PyTorch \cite{NEURIPS2019_9015} and the pre-trained EfficientNet-B0 provided by PyTorch Image Models (\textit{timm}).
-The benign accuracy of all target models exceeds 83\% (CIFAR-10) and 73\% (ImageNet); see Table \ref{table-benin-acc-target} below exact values.
+\textbf{Target models.} The target models are deterministic DNNs.
+For ImageNet, we use the pre-trained models provided by PyTorch \citep{NEURIPS2019_9015} and the pre-trained EfficientNet-B0 provided by PyTorch Image Models (\textit{timm}).
+In the case of CIFAR-10, they are trained using Adam optimizer for 300 epochs with step-wise learning rate decay that divides it by 10 every 75 epochs (MNIST: 50 epochs in total, learning rate divided by 10 every 20 epochs).
+The benign accuracy of all target models exceeds 73\% (ImageNet), 83\% (CIFAR-10) and 98\% (MNIST); see Table \ref{table-benin-acc-target} below exact values.